kkiarie/orchard-bot-site/data/nlu.md

 - i want to know more about smart assistant
 - how smart are you ?
 - How smart is the PA
+- Hey how smart are you
+- how smart aare you

 ## intent:out_of_scope
 - i need a new kiatu